Featured Properties

 Guarantee Members

 Loans may be guaranteed by members where tangible assets are being pledged.
-Liens will be placed on the member/guarantor's shares, deposits and a Certificate of Title.
+Liens will be placed on the member/guarantor's savings, deposits, Bill of Sale and Certificate of Title.

-Loans may be guaranted by non-members on condition that some tangible asset is pledged.
-Tangible assests include fixed deposits and Certificate of Title.
+Loans may be guaranteed by non-members on condition that some tangible asset is pledged.
+Tangible assets include fixed deposits and Certificate of Title.
 Liens will be placed on these instruments.

 Bill of Sale on Vehicles

-A bill of sale is a legal document giving NCCU the legal right to repossess goods if the member defaults in loan payments.
-It is prepared by a lawyer and contains all necessary information and details about the item.
-The Bill of Sale is signed in the presence of the lawyer.
-All costs relating to preparation and execution are met by the member.
+A Bill of Sale is a charge on moveable property eg a vehicle, equipment.
+It is a legal document giving NCCU the right to repossess the goods if the member defaults on loan payments.
 Bills of Sale will be accepted on motor vehicles as follows:

 • new vehicles 100%